 • Quick and solid (codeless) integration – Print API documentation and SDKs are developed to speed up the integration.

-• Live quotation – we provide the prices for products and exact shopping cost in any country in the world in real time.
+• Live quotation – we provide the prices for products and exact shopping costs in any country in the world in real-time.
 All the details are instantly shown in the e-commerce platform’s shopping cart or on the dashboard.

 • Real-time production and shipping notifications – each stage of the production and shipping can be tracked instantly.